Contexter/fountain-deploy/Shell-Scripts/role permission manager shell .md

 ```
 #!/bin/bash

-# Enhanced Script for Creating a Custom Role and Applying Permissions
+# Enhanced Script for Creating a Custom Role and Applying Permissions with Schema Selection

 echo "Enter the PostgreSQL database name:"
 read DB_NAME